AdobeDocs/experience-manager-65-lts.it-IT/help/forms/using/installing-configuring-forms-centric-workflow-on-osgi.md

 >[!NOTE]
 >
->Con un flusso di lavoro incentrato su Forms su OSGi, puoi creare e distribuire rapidamente flussi di lavoro per varie attività sullo stack OSGi, senza dover installare la funzionalità completa di gestione dei processi sullo stack JEE.
-Consulta un [confronto](capabilities-osgi-jee-workflows.md) dei flussi di lavoro AEM incentrati su Forms su OSGi e Gestione processi su JEE per scoprire la differenza e le analogie nelle funzionalità.
+>Con un flusso di lavoro incentrato su Forms in OSGi, puoi creare e distribuire rapidamente flussi di lavoro per varie attività nello stack OSGi<!--, without having to install the full-fledged Process Management capability on JEE stack-->.<!-- See a [comparison](capabilities-osgi-jee-workflows.md) of the Forms-centric AEM Workflows on OSGi and Process Management on JEE to learn the difference and similarities in the capabilities.--><!--After the comparison, If you choose to install the Process Management capability on JEE stack, see [Install or Upgrade AEM Forms on JEE](/help/forms/using/introduction-aem-forms.md) for detailed information about installing and configuring JEE stack and the Process Management capabilities.-->
->
->Dopo il confronto, se si sceglie di installare la funzionalità Gestione processi nello stack JEE, vedere [Installare o aggiornare AEM Forms in JEE](/help/forms/using/introduction-aem-forms.md) per informazioni dettagliate sull&#39;installazione e la configurazione dello stack JEE e delle funzionalità di Gestione processi.

 ## Topologia di distribuzione {#deployment-topology}